CCW-Site/dev_plan/README.md

 - rejected: Open up a "serious-talk" channel for this server (reporter: @𝓟𝓪𝓹𝓲𝓬𝓱𝓲05)
 - rejected: Project editing bug (reporter: @Fath11)
 - rejected: Project names not saving (reporter: @DJQtip)
+- rejected: I'm trying to upload a project to the Gandi IDE, and it's not working (reporter: @Anthem)

 ## 2023Y5M3W